WutsKraken/Python-Blackjack/README.md

 # Python-Blackjack

-Attempt at Blackjack in python
+My attempt at creating a Blackjack program while learning Python

+Simply run the program and follow what prompt tells you